 Precautionary statements

 Prevention Response Storage Disposal

 Keep away from heat, hot surfaces, sparks, open flames and other ignition sources.
 No smoking.
 Chemical manufacturer, importer, or distributor to specify applicable ignition source(s).
-Keep container tightly closed. - if the liquid is volatile and may generate an explosive atmosphere.
-Ground /and bond container and receiving equipment. - if the liquid is volatile-and may generate an explosive atmosphere.
-Use explosion-proof [electrical/ventilating/lighting//] equipment. - if the liquid is volatile and may generate an explosive atmosphere - text in square brackets may be used to specify specific electrical, ventilating, lighting, or other equipment if necessary and as appropriate.
-Chemical manufacturer, importer, or distributor to specify other equipment.
-Use non-sparking tools. - if the liquid is volatile and may generate an explosive atmosphere and if the minimum ignition energy is very low.
-(This applies to substances and mixtures where the minimum ignition energy is <0.1mJ, e.g., carbon disulfide).
-Take action to prevent static discharge. - if the liquid is volatile and may generate an explosive atmosphere.
-Wear protective gloves/protective clothing/eye protection/face protection/hearing protection/ Chemical manufacturer, importer, or distributor to specify the appropriate personal protective equipment.
+Keep container tightly closed. if the liquid is volatile and may generate an explosive atmosphere.
+Ground /and bond container and receiving equipment. if the liquid is volatile-and may generate an explosive atmosphere.
+Use explosion-proof [electrical/ventilating/lighting//] equipment. if the liquid is volatile and may generate an explosive atmosphere.
+Use explosion-proof [electrical/ventilating/lighting//] equipment. if the liquid is volatile and may generate an explosive atmosphere text in square brackets may be used to specify specific electrical, ventilating, lighting, or other equipment if necessary and as appropriate.
+Chemical manufacturer, importer, or distributor to specify other equipment. use non-sparking tools. if the liquid is volatile and may generate an explosive atmosphere and if the minimum ignition energy is &lt;0.
+ImJ, e.g., carbon disulfide).
+Take action to prevent static discharge. if the liquid is volatile and may generate an explosive atmosphere.
 If on skin (or hair): Take off immediately all contaminated clothing.
 Rinse skin with water /[or shower]. - text in square brackets to be included where the chemical manufacturer, /importer, or distributor considers it appropriate for the specific chemical.
-In case of fire: Use to extinguish. - if water increases risk Chemical manufacturer, importer, or distributor to specify appropriate media.
+In case of fire: Use to extinguish. - if water increases risk.
+Chemical manufacturer, importer, or distributor to specify appropriate media.
 Store in a well-ventilated place.
-Keep cool for flammable liquids Category 1 and other flammable liquids that are volatile and may generate an explosive atmosphere.
-Dispose of contents/container to in accordance with local/regional/national/international regulations (to be specified).
+Keep cool. - for flammable liquids Category 1 and other flammable liquids that are volatile and may generate an explosive atmosphere.
+Dispose of contents/container to in accordance with local/regional/national/ international regulations (to be specified).
 Chemical manufacturer, importer, or distributor to specify whether disposal requirements apply to contents, container, or both.

-C.4.19 FLAMMABLE LIQUIDS (CONTINUED) (Classified in Accordance with Appendix B.6 of this section)
+Pictogram Flame C.4.19 FLAMMABLE LIQUIDS (CONTINUED) (Classified in Accordance with Appendix B.6 of this section)